-- Your daily and possession limits are the same unless otherwise noted. - · A fish is in your possession once you have caught and kept it.
+- Your daily and possession limits are the same unless otherwise noted. - A fish is in your possession once you have caught and kept it.
 Your possession limit includes any fish you have kept that day plus any fish in storage from a previous day. - Once you reach your daily or possession limit of fish, you can't release fish already caught and kept and replace them with other fish.
-See culling definition on page 10. - While fishing on Mille Lacs Lake or North Dakota border waters, you may not release fish already caught and kept and replace them with other fish even before you reach your daily or possession limit.
+See culling definition on page 12. - While fishing on Mille Lacs Lake or North Dakota border waters, you may not release fish already caught and kept and replace them with other fish even before you reach your daily or possession limit.
+However, on Mille Lacs Lake you may cull bass.